Steps to Apply for Student Loan

 Total Aid Package: $11,400

 Almost all financial aid packages contain student loans.
-When you apply for a student loan it is important to recognize that
+When you apply for a

-student loans may be either need based or non-need based.
-The Perkins Loan, Subsidized Stafford Loan and
+student loan it is important to recognize that student loans may be either need based or non-need based.
+The Perkins Loan, Subsidized

-Subsidized Direct Loans are all examples of need based loans.
+Stafford Loan and Subsidized Direct Loans are all examples of need based loans.

-Unsubsidized Stafford or Direct Loans, PLUS loans and private
+Unsubsidized Stafford or Direct Loans, PLUS loans and private loans fall into

-important to be aware of these factors:
+aware of these factors:

 -

 Always be honest in the information you report on loan applications.
-Failure to do so could cause your loan to be
+Failure to do so

 -

-Your credit rating could affect the interest rate offered to you on your student loan so always be aware of what’s on
+Your credit rating could affect the interest rate offered to you on your student loan

-- Consider the amount of money you borrow in student loans; because under most circumstances all of it will need to be paid back
+- Consider the amount of money you borrow in student loans; because under most circumstances all of it will need

-after you are out of school.
+to be paid back after you are out of school.

 |